sibaprasad12/Android/readMe/AndroidServices.md

 - How to start a service
 - How to stop a service
 - Does service actually run in background ?
+- Service run in main thread not in background thread
 >> You can not stop service out of the service.
 But you can call stopSelf() inside onStrtCommand() of service class.
 If you have not written stopSelf method then service will not stop if you stop the service from activity